 The dark side of the sun (1976).
 I don't think I've ever read this.

-Strata (1981) (last read sometime in the 1980s).
+Strata (1981).
 I bought and read this when Pratchett was still completely unknown (pre-Discworld), and thought it a minor oddity.
 Not bad; but I didn't go out looking for more Pratchett at the time.
 In fact I either lost or got rid of my copy of the book.

-Good omens (1990) (last read 1991).
+Good omens (1990).
 On first reading, I found this gripping and hard to put down, but I emerged from it feeling drained and unconvinced of the value of the experience.
 I went back to it only after enjoying Neil Gaiman's on-screen version in 2019, after which I liked the book better.

-The Long Earth (2012) (last read 2013).
+The Long Earth (2012).
 Co-written with Stephen Baxter, there is some flavour of Pratchett here, but it seems diluted.
 Neither the story nor the characters are strong; the scenario is quite interesting though it has some implausible aspects.
 The story has no proper ending but just stops temporarily at the last page, waiting to be continued in the sequel.
 Despite all this, I mildly enjoyed it on first reading.

 Juvenile Discworld novels

-The amazing Maurice and his educated rodents (2001) (last read 2007).
+The amazing Maurice and his educated rodents (2001).
 Slightly reminiscent of the nome trilogy (further down this page) but somewhat darker.

-The wee free men (2003) (last read 2007).
+The wee free men (2003).
 We meet the nine-year-old Tiffany Aching, a witch in the making, who temporarily becomes kelda to a clan of Nac Mac Feegles.
 All very well so far, but later on she has to rescue her little brother from the queen of the fairies, and the story turns into an exercise in surrealism, too weird for my liking.

-A hat full of sky (2004) (last read 2007).
+A hat full of sky (2004).
 In which Tiffany, now 11, is apprenticed to an older witch, meets some other young witches, and is possessed by a hiver (which is usually fatal).
 There are moments when the weirdness threatens to get out of control, but overall I think this is the best and most rereadable of the Tiffany stories.

-Wintersmith (2006) (last read 2007).
+Wintersmith (2006).
 In which Tiffany, now 13, is pursued by the Wintersmith (an elemental force, the bringer of winter), who has fallen in love with her after she unwisely joined in a special dance.
 This is a well-crafted and mainly serious fantasy novel with humorous moments, but there's a coldness about it in more ways than one.
 Tiffany's adventures in each book are so frightening that you wonder how she can emerge sane from all this.

 Other juvenile novels

-Truckers (1989) (last read 2007).
+Truckers (1989).
 The first of the nome trilogy (otherwise known as the bromeliad trilogy).
-This is a great book, with a coherent story, distinct characters, and some lovely humorous touches.
+This is a great book, with a coherent plot, distinct characters, and some lovely humorous touches.
 Pratchett makes a genuine effort to imagine what it would be like to live four inches high in a world of humans.
 I also like the fact that the whole trilogy is sf rather than fantasy, for a change.

-Diggers (1990) (last read 2007).
+Diggers (1990).
 This is the filler section between the two ends of the trilogy.
 Not as good as the other two, but worth reading in context.

-Wings (1990) (last read 2007).
+Wings (1990).
 A good finish to the story of the nomes, in which they hijack a Concorde airliner, meet Grandson Richard, and realize their destiny.

-Johnny and the dead (1993) (last read 2006).
+Johnny and the dead (1993).
 A minor book, but better than you might expect.
 I don't have my own copy.

-Dodger (2012) (last read 2013).
+Dodger (2012).
 A non-magical fantasy about life in early-Victorian London, in which the scenario is grittily realistic but the characters might be more at home in a fairytale.
 Vaguely similar to the City Watch books, but without the Discworld ingredients.